-Saudi Arabian fund buys stake in PFL mixed martial arts league
+Saudi sports push expands into mixed martial arts with PFL investment

 Fund created by Saudi sovereign wealth fund invests in MMA promotion company and will create a regional tournament.

-A company formed by Saudi Arabia’s sovereign wealth fund has acquired a minority stake in the US’s Professional Fighters League (PFL) and will create a regional tournament, as the kingdom’s sports investment push expands into mixed martial arts (MMA).
+A company formed by Saudi Arabia’s sovereign wealth fund has acquired a minority stake in the United States’ Professional Fighters League (PFL) and will create a regional tournament as the kingdom’s sports investment push expands into mixed martial arts (MMA).

-The acquisition announced on Wednesday is the first deal sealed by SRJ Sports Investments, a new company unveiled earlier this month by the Saudi’s Public Investment Fund (PIF), that aims to draw “major global events” to Saudi Arabia.
+The acquisition announced on Wednesday is the first deal sealed by SRJ Sports Investments, a new company unveiled earlier this month by the Saudi Public Investment Fund (PIF), that aims to draw “major global events” to Saudi Arabia.

 “Today marks a new milestone for SRJ as we make our inaugural investment,” SRJ chairman Bander Bin Mogren said in a statement.
 “This investment aims to nurture the local and regional talent pool in martial arts, promote gender equality in sport, and bring new opportunities directly to Saudi Arabia and the wider MENA region.”